ninjaInside/Memory/README.md

 pip3 install pipenv
 ```

-Go to project directory and install all requirements from Pipfile.lock and create a virtualenv
+Go to project directory and install all requirements from Pipfile.lock

 ```
 python3 -m pipenv sync